 Before moving to South Bend, I was the Assistant Registrar in the Office of Collection Management at George Eastman House International Museum of Photography and Film in Rochester, NY.
 During my time with the Eastman House I worked to align digital assets of collection materials with their catalog information to create a unilateral digitization protocol for the future purpose of making permanent collection material accessible online.
 I also taught photography as an adjunct professor at Monroe Community College, SUNY Brockport and University of Rochester.

 Courses taught recently at University of Notre Dame and IUSB include Photo I, Photo II, The Photographic Portrait, Moving Pictures (introduction to sound and video), Point & Shoot (Photo Aesthetics) and Fundamentals of Photography.

-My most recent work experience is for the University of Notre Dame near South Bend, IN as a postdoctoral Research Associate in photography in the College of Arts and Letters.
-As a Research Associate, I taught and provided academic support for photography courses, managed the department’s photography equipment and facilities, and coordinated the Riley Hall Photography Gallery.
+My most recent work experience is for the University of Notre Dame near South Bend, IN as a postdoctoral Visiting Lecturer and Facilities Coordinator in photography in the College of Arts and Letters.
+In this role I taught and provided academic support for photography courses, managed the department’s photography equipment and facilities, and coordinated the Riley Hall Photography Gallery.
 I also taught photography as an adjunct professor at Indiana University South Bend.